Retro-Devils/Mugen-Pi-4/Wine-App-Compability.md

-# SOURCED FROM #
+# SOURCES #

-- Leeps Video YouTube
+Sourced from many place, Leeps Video on  YouTube, the Retro Devils etc.

-- The Retro Devils
+Sources are at the top of each list .

 # WORKING  #